brandboat/harvester/enhancements/20240506-cpu-pinning.md

 Another approach is to use [node selector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector), KubeVirt will label `cpumanager=false` to nodes that use cpu manager policy `none` and label nodes with `cpumanager=true` when the policy is set to `static`.

+#### Story 4: Restart VM
+Assume a VM with CPU pinning enabled and is utilizing 3 CPUs (`4,5,6`).
+After restarting the VM, the CPU set might change to something like `5,6,8`.
+This happens because restarting a VM essentially deletes the old pod and creates a new one, with no guarantee that the VM retain the same CPU set or remain on the same node.

+#### Story 5: Live Migration
+Assume that we have 2 nodes (node0, node1), each node contains CPU set `0-11`, and the `cpu-manager-policy` is set to `static` in all nodes.
+Initially, we have the following VMs enable CPU Pinning, and all utilizing 2 CPUs.
+- vm `test` in node1, CPU set `4, 5`
+- vm `test2` in node1, CPU set `6, 7`
+- vm `test3` in node0, CPU set `4, 5`

+Then start migrating `test` to node0.
+After migration done, when we check CPU set in vm `test`, the CPU set is `6, 7`, as you can see no longer `4, 5` as it was in node1.

+If we create more VMs and the CPU resources on all nodes are nearly exhausted, attempting to migrate `test` to node1 fails after several minutes and falls back to node0.

+#### Story 6: Upgrade Cluster

 ### API changes
 - N/A